somod-dev/somod-http-extension/README.md

 ---

-This is an extension and middleware project written in accrodance with SOMOD [extensions](https://docs.somod.dev/reference/main-concepts/extensions) and [middleware](https://docs.somod.dev/reference/main-concepts/serverless/middlewares) specifications.
+This is an extension project written in accrodance with SOMOD [extensions](https://docs.somod.dev/reference/main-concepts/extensions) and [middleware](https://docs.somod.dev/reference/main-concepts/serverless/middlewares) specifications.

-> This documentation assumes users have prior knowledge of [SOMOD](https://docs.somod.dev/) and its concepts.
+> This documentation assumes users have prior knowledge of [SOMOD](https://docs.somod.dev/) and [JsonSchema7].

 ## **Extension**

-This extension takes routes configuraion file and transform the configuration into an easily accessible run time format for [middleware](#middleware).
+This extension takes routes configuraion file and transform the configuration into an easily accessible run time format for [library](#lib).
 Three hooks are used to achieve this transformation.

 - `Routes configuratoin file`